LayersOnSoo/northfund/README.md

 # Northfund

-NorthFund is a decentralized application (dApp) built on the SOO Network (SOON).
-It allows students to create funding campaigns for their educational needs and receive donations from supporters worldwide.
-The platform uses smart contracts to ensure that funds are distributed transparently and securely, without the need for intermediaries.
+The Northfund smart contract on the SOO Network enables secure, transparent and efficient crowdfunding for students.
+It handles contributions, ensures fund distribution and maintains a decentralized ledger for trustless transactions, empowering both students and supporters.

 ## Features